Stone-Ground Organic Polenta

-Stone ground organic polenta.
+Welcome to our collection of stone-ground organic polenta.
 Choose from organic white, yellow, blue, red or roasted corn.
-Our polenta is whole-grain, and that gives it a flavor that cannot be matched by what you can find in the supermarket.
+Our polenta is whole-grain and freshly milled, and that gives it a flavor that cannot be matched by what you can find in the supermarket.

 Generally assumed to be finely ground corn (in this case, not quite as fine as cornmeal), polenta predates corn's arrival in Italy.
 Before corn arrived, polenta was made from other grains such as wheat or buckwheat.